Open House: Will the dalit CM face ensure resolution of Dalit issues & poverty, beyond populist measures?

 As Punjab votes on February 20, what should voters keep in mind while deciding which party should be at the helm of affairs for the next five years.
 What vision should one have for a prosperous Punjab while exercising franchise?

-Suggestions in not more than 200 words can be sent to amritsardesk@tribunemail.comby Thursday (February 17)
+Suggestions in not more than 200 words can be sent to jalandhardesk@tribunemail.com by Thursday (February 17)

 Tribune Shorts